Niemeyer-Research-Group/1DSweptCUDA/README.md

 are in that file.
 The ...Register.cu file is a routine to eliminate all the shared memory and use one thread per triangle/diamond.
 The ...Triangle.cu routine is simply a copy of the functions in the main file.
 There are currently no diamonds only triangles.

-NOTE:  Do not compile with an optimizer option, it causes an error in memcpy.
-I haven't figured out why yet.